vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Benchmarking-R-part-01.md

 I will start with a fairly basic low level function, the "mean"

 ### Mean
 For the mean, I show two different C++ versions.
-The R function, "mean" is somewhat slower (1/2x), but the colMeans function and calling sum/length directly are often faster, represented by sum/length is faster than either C++ function.
+The R function, "mean" is somewhat slower (1/2x), but the colMeans function and calling sum/length directly are often faster than either C++ function.